- Configuring BlackBerry UEM for the first time

 - Synchronize Microsoft Active Directory with Microsoft Azure

-- Create an enterprise endpoint in Azure
+- Create an app registration in Azure

 - Configuring Azure Active Directory conditional access